Keunyoung-Jung/Pymongo-Subscriber/README.md

 ```
 time : 0.31127190589904785 second
 ```
-*However, since the insert method is dependent on pymongo, it takes the same time to be reflected in the cloud.
+*However, since the insert method is dependent on pymongo, it takes the same time to be reflected in the cloud server.
-Nevertheless, the data in the buffer db is updated without an id, so it can be called and used.*
+Nevertheless, because the data in the buffer db is updated without an id, it is possible to load and use the data.*

 # How to use this code